raufTTN/TomCat_Status_Automation/readme.md

 -> A security group attached to your instance must allow port 22 (SSH) access.

 -> Python environment with Boto3 installed.

+Steps ----
+We can use this script on AWS CLI on console as well as on our system as well with AWS CLI.

+Step 1.
+Go to AWS CLI.

+Step 2.
+Pull the GitHub repo -- git clone https://github.com/raufTTN/TomCat_Status_Automation

+Step 3. cd TomCat_Status_Automation

+Step 4.
+Give permission to script -- chmod +x TomCatStatus.py

+Step 5. pyhton3 TomCatStatus.py

+Step 6.
+It will fetch all servers and will SSM into each servers to check tomcat status.